 Taxes on Exit

-Greek entities that transfer non-listed shares in Greek companies are subject to a 29 percent income tax rate.
-When selling shares in a Greek or foreign corporation that owns real estate in Greece, two categories are exempt from paying capital gains tax:
+Greek entities that transfer non-listed shares in Greek companies are subject to a 22 percent income tax rate.
+When selling shares in a Greek or foreign corporation that invests in real estate in Greece, two categories are exempt from paying capital gains tax:

 • Legal entities from other countries without a permanent presence in Greece